-With the notation as in Section 3, let us assume that $P^\circ$ contains the \Kahler cone; there are only be finitely many possible components $P^\circ$, so for the purposes of proving boundedness this assumption may be made without loss of generality.
+With the notation as in Section 3, we shall assume in this section that $X$ is a \CY threefold with $\rho >1$ and that the component $P^\circ$ of the positive index cone contains the \Kahler cone; there are only finitely many possible components $P^\circ$ of the positive index cone, so for the purposes of proving boundedness this assumption may be made without loss of generality.